Fr. Melvin Castro

 Good day & may God always guide & protect all of you in the Pilgrims' Center/ Executive Resources, Inc.Cora and Vir Franca

 I am honored to be included in this pilgrimage.
 The Pilgrims' Center has very good itineraries worth remembering.
 No hours wasted.
 They took very good care of us in spite of our big number of 47 people.
 The daily mass and homilies of Fr.
 Manny Cruz held in different shrines and churches were very inspirational and transforming.
 Accommodations were nice most especially the one on top of the Mountain with an awesome view built in 1909.
 It's like travelling back in time.
 I definitely would want to do it again with Pilgrim Center.Peter Joseph Mapua

 The Pilgrims' Center always gives you the best.
 They let you feel like an Executive in terms of personal service & attention especially during pilgrimage.
 Their choices of pilgrimages and pilgrim chaplains are outstanding.
 You go back home very fulfilled and immersed...Marlene Silvestre

-1) A US$ 500.00 non-refundable deposit is required upon reservation together with a photocopy of a passport (valid for 6 months fromdate of departure) and Pilgrim’s Profile with a passport-size photo plus the visa fee and travel insurance payment.
+1) A non-refundable US$ 500.00 deposit is required upon reservations together with a photocopy of a passport (valid for 6 months from date of departure), Pilgrim’s Profile, and the visa fee (if applicable).

-2) Full payment in U.S. dollars is required before ticketing but in no case shall it be later than 30 days before departure date.
+2) Full payment in U.S. dollars is required before ticketing but in no case shall it be later than one month before departure date.